radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/theoretical-rights/index.md

 ![Theoretical rights model](./images/theoretical_rights_model.png)

-There are two ways to collect theoretical rights :
+There are two ways to collect theoretical rights:

 - [Permissions are provided with accounts](#collect-iam-rights)
 - [The criteria for obtaining permission are known using model policy](#collect-using-model-policy)